mauroservienti/milestone.github.io/_posts/-the-case-of-nservicebus-long-running-handlers-ocr-processing.md

 ---

 Designing systems using a message based architecture is awesome.
 Messages are a nice way to design human interactions and to model how difference components in a domain interact with each other.
 Unfortunately technology, sometimes, causes more headaches than needed.
-And when it comes to messaging long running processes are a interesting headache to deal with.
+And when it comes to messaging, long running processes are a interesting headache to deal with.

 ### OCR Processing